-Five Town-owned properties are Designated Town Forests, so designated by vote of the Town.
-The statute allowing for this designation specifically exempts certain Town property, including a Town Forest, from the selectmen's authority, and places the management of Town Forests in the hands of either a forestry committee or the conservation commission.
-Although not conservation land in the strict sense, the intent is that it be managed for its natural resources.
+Five Town-owned properties are Designated Town Forests, designated by vote of the Town.
+The statute allowing for this designation specifically exempts certain Town property, including a Town Forest, from the selectmen's authority, and places the management of

+Town Forests in the hands of either a forestry committee or the conservation commission.
+Although not conservation land in the strict sense, the intent is that town forest land be reserved and managed for its natural resources.
 Some municipalities in New Hampshire have pursued more comprehensive protection of these public lands by conveying conservation easements on the properties to qualified parties such as land trust.
-Under this scenario, the land continues to be owned by the Town and used for Town Forest purposes, but a second party is responsible for guaranteeing these uses in perpetuity.
+Under this scenario, the land continues to be owned by the Town and used for Town Forest purposes, but a second party is responsible for guaranteeing that the lands will be available for these uses in perpetuity.
 As time passes, boards change and unforeseen circumstances may arise that could potentially put the continued Town Forest designation and use at risk.
 The Town may want to explore the feasibility of placing further guarantees as to conservation use on these important public assets.